 When it comes to understanding how salmon are actually doing, and how we can help them – good data are crucial.
 But what happens when data are in a thousand different places – sitting on dusty shelves, stored in disconnected databases, or filed away in people’s heads?
 That’s why the Strait of Georgia Data Centre was launched; to make data available 24/7 to anyone who is interested.
+To reflect our expanding data holdings, it is now known as the PSF Marine Data Centre.

 Information is made available through the Data Centre’s Marine Data Portal and brought to life visually through a variety of different mapping tools including story maps.
 Story maps combine mapping elements with photos and video to educate on issues like invasive European Green Crabs and how to eradicate them, the importance of forage fish and more.
 There is even a story map about the Data Centre!